benjamincrozat/legacy-blog/posts/15-what-is-new-php-82.md

 Learn more: [PHP RFC: Redacting parameters in back traces](https://wiki.php.net/rfc/redact_parameters_in_back_traces)

 ## `null`, `true` and `false` as standalone types

+Type safety in PHP has been an important topic in recent years.
+When used correctly, it can lead to stricter, but more reliable and secure code.

+With PHP 8.2, we can now use null, true and false as full-fledged types.

+For the example, let's take the cases of true and false.
+When you declare the return type of a function with bool in your code, you can return true, false, 0 or 1.
+With PHP 8.2 you can be even stricter:

 ```php
 function foo() : true|false